SmartyList: Command-Line Interface

 Updates (Pay attention, this is important!)

-Try this command in the terminal/prompt:
+Try this command at the command prompt:

 (Mac/Linux users may need to insert

 The version number you see is the semantic version number of your copy of the application.
 Each of the three dot-delimited numbers is significant: